markuspluna/OBXwhitepaper/Whitepaper.md

 ### Glossary
 Terms:
 - *Smart Contract:* A protocol to digitally facilitate, verify, or enforce the performance of a contract.
-- *Keypair:* When an account is created on Stellar's ledger, they are assigned a public and a private key.
+- *Keypair:* When an account is created on Stellar's ledger, it is assigned a public and a private key.
 The private key is used to sign transactions and the public key is used to identify the account.
 These two keys make up the account's keypair.
 - *Underlying:* The asset a derivative contract governs.
 This is what the contract's value is based on.
 In the case of a call option that gives the owner the right to buy Ethereum, the contract underlying would be Ethereum.
 - *Hedging:* Hedging is a term for making an investment that reduces the risk of another investment.